-The Company is mainly exposed to changes in USD and EURO The below table demonstrates the sensitivity to a 1% increase or decrease in the respective foreign currency rates against INR, with all other variables held constant.
+The below table demonstrates the sensitivity to a 1% increase or decrease in the respective foreign currency rates against INR, with all other variables held constant.
 The sensitivity analysis is prepared on the net unhedged exposure of the Company as at the reporting date.
 1% represents management's assessment of reasonably possible change in foreign exchange rate.